|

 non-carnivorous plants with a more conventional lifestyle.

-evolved, these plants demand not only the insect's service of pollinating
+These plants demand not only the insect's service of pollinating

 flowers, as many flowering plants do, but its flesh as well, as a